 Program Performance Measures

 Program Deliverables Annual Outcome

-Organize and host, in conjunction with Solano County Mental Health identified representative, four mental health collaborative (MHC) meetings/trainings per year.
+Organize and host, in conjunction with a Solano County Behavioral Health identified representative, four mental health collaborative (MHC) meetings/trainings per year.
 A total of 2 MHC meeting/trainings were held.
-Solano County Health & Social Services initiated a similar Provider Networking quarterly meeting including health, substance abuse, mental health and other community partners therefore County and Caminar agreed to not hold the MHC meetings in the last 2 quarters of the year as it was a duplication.
+Solano County Health & Social Services initiated a similar Provider Networking quarterly meeting which involves health, substance abuse, mental health and other community partners.
+Due to the advent of this group, the County and Caminar agreed to not hold the MHC meetings in the last 2 quarters of the year as this would be a duplication of effort.

 Poll MHC participants once per year to identify what they would like the group to focus on and provide suggestions for training topics for the following year.
-Two cycles of 2-day Co-occurring Disorders trainings were provided to over 50 mental health providers in Solano County
+Two cycles of 2-day Co-occurring Disorders trainings were provided to over 50 mental health providers in Solano County inancial Report

-Financial Report

 Cost of Contract \$4,750

-• The co-occurring trainings were focused on how to effectively work with individuals who struggle with co-occurring substance use and mental health conditions and were held in Fairfield and Vallejo.
-The format included an initial training and then a month later a follow up session used to help the staff with integrating what they learned from the training.
+• The 2-day trainings were focused on how to effectively work with individuals who struggle with co-occurring substance use and mental health conditions and were held in Fairfield and Vallejo.
+There was an initial training and then a follow-up session one month later to help the staff with integrating what they learned.

-• The initial contract included content related to maintaining a Networker website for current mental health resources; however due to staffing changes at Caminar and consistent changes in terms of the provider network it was difficult for a non-County organization to allocate the resources needed to adequately maintain a website for current resources.
+• The initial contract included content related to maintaining a Networker website for current mental health resources, however due to staffing changes at Caminar and consistent changes in terms of the provider network it was difficult for a non-County organization to allocate the resources needed to adequately maintain a website for current resources.